 In the Morgan et al. study, this group reported that treatment with corticosterone resulted in similar phenotypic results (increased fat mass, decreased lean mass and strength, and decreased insulin sensitivity).
 However they showed no change in mRNA levels of Acaca1 and Fasn in adipose tissue though Dgat2 transcripts were significantly elevated (Morgan et al., 2014).
 We observed slight elevations in all of these mRNA transcripts in our mice (Figure 4F), with elevations also seen in the human adipose tissue samples (Figures 4A and C).
-This group reported upregulation of the lipolytic genes Lipe and Pnpla2 which we did not observe in our human Cushings adipose samples (Figure 4D).
+This group reported upregulation of the lipolytic genes Lipe and Pnpla2, which we did not observe in our human Cushings adipose samples (Figure 4D).
 There are multiple differences between the Morgan et al. study and our study which could explain these differences.
 One is the use of corticosterone vs dexamethasone and another is the duration (5 weeks vs 12 weeks) and age of initial treatment (40 vs 70 days).

 Another potential explanation is that dexamethasone is unable to be further activated by 11-HSD1.
 Dexamethasone is already more potent and specific to the glucocorticoid receptor than cortisol/corticosterone and therefore local activation may not be relevant.
 We have addressed this study in our revised discussion section as such: